ansible-lockdown/RHEL7-STIG/doc/source/controls-rhel7.rst

 STIG Controls
 ===================================================

-This role follows the Red Hat Enteprise Linux 7 `Security Technical Implementation Guide (STIG)`_.
+This role follows the |stig_name| `Security Technical Implementation Guide (STIG)`_.
 The guide has over 200 controls that apply to various parts of a Linux system, and it is updated regularly by the Defense Information Systems Agency (DISA).
 DISA is part of the United States Department of Defense.
-The current version of this role is based on Release 2, Version 1 of the Red Hat Enterprise Linux 7 STIG.
+The current version of this role follows |stig_version|
+of the |stig_name_short| STIG.

 Controls are divided into groups based on the following properties:

 * **Severity:**

-  * *High severity* controls have a large impact on the security of a system.
+  * *High severity* or **CAT I** controls have a large impact on the security of a system.
 They also have the largest operational impact to a system and deployers should test them thoroughly in non-production environments.

-  * *Medium severity* controls are the bulk of the items in the STIG and they have a moderate level of impact on the security of a system.
+  * *Medium severity* or **CAT II** controls are the bulk of the items in the STIG and they have a moderate level of impact on the security of a system.
     Many controls in this category will have an operational impact on a system and should be tested thoroughly before implementation.

-  * *Low severity* controls have a smaller impact on overall security, but they are generally easier to implement with a much lower operational impact.
+  * *Low severity* or **CAT III** controls have a smaller impact on overall security, but they are generally easier to implement with a much lower operational impact.

 * **Implementation Status:**